Uiowa-Applied-Topology/tanglenomicon_core_libraries/docs/design/Notations/Interface.md

 ## Brief

 This interface describes a generic notation module.
-A notation module sits between a storage module and an upper layer (Invariant, Generator, etc.).
+A notation module sits between a storage module and an upper layer (Computation, Generator, etc.).
 Notation module will define a struct that encodes the notational data and two IO functions.